Weerasits/FaceRecognitionTCP-IP/README.md

 # FaceRecognitionTCP-IP

-For BRICS Skill Thailand INS KMITL Team from KMITL
+For BRICS Skills Thailand INS KMITL Team from KMITL